tjorourke/vra-software-mongodb/README.md

 #Overview & Capabilities

+ - Uses vRealize Automation to deploy a mongo cluster on 3 nodes.
  - Deploys at least 3 servers in the clusters for quorum (never 2 as we don't want a [splitbrain](https://en.wikipedia.org/wiki/Split-brain_%28computing%29) situation)
  - Downloads & installs mongodb on the 3 nodes
  - Creates a replication set (choose a name at request time, default is "rs0")